Skip to main content

 FERPA

-For studies that involve accessing FERPA records for research purposes, there are some required letters that need to be submitted with the IRB application.
-This is because studies that involve FERPA records are beholden to the FERPA law and the regulations governing research with human subjects.
+For studies that involve accessing FERPA records for research purposes, there are some required letters that need to be kept as a part of a study’s record.
+This could be an individual’s permission to access FERPA, permission from a records holder, or something else related to records release.
 Based on how, when, and who is accessing the records, studies involving FERPA data are reviewed at different levels.
-Please see the NC State IRB Unit Standard for FERPA for more information.
+Please see the NC State IRB unit standard for FERPA for more information.
+If a researcher is requesting FERPA data to be released from an NC State Data Steward, researchers should review the guidance for “Data Stewards and the IRB“.

 FERPA Records Access Letter